usaid-cs/yesterday-i-learned/biology.md

 1. The [Gibbon](https://en.wikipedia.org/wiki/Gibbon) is the only lesser ape.
 Gibbons resemble monkeys, but are tailless (like great apes).
 1. [Cats can develop blindness on low taurine diets](https://vcahospitals.com/know-your-pet/taurine-in-cats) (such as dog food).
 1. When grass is first laid, its roots have not properly grown, and it must be watered once every day for a week.
-1. A notched tail flipper found on a lobster indicates [a breeding female][wikipedia].
+1. A notched tail flipper found on a lobster indicates [a breeding female](http://en.wikipedia.org/wiki/Homarus_americanus).
 Researchers notch the tails, not the males, so there really wasn't much to be learnt here.
 1. Both infarction and infraction are words.
 Infraction (-frac-) means breakage.
 Infarction implies blockage.
 1. Mosquitoes hibernate.
-1. [Old age is not a scientifically recognized cause of death][wikipedia 5] (because old people die of *soemthing*)
+1. [Old age is not a scientifically recognized cause of death](https://en.wikipedia.org/wiki/Death_by_natural_causes) (because old people die of *soemthing*)
 1. An erect turtle penis looks like [Anthurium][wikipedia 101], a common type of flower.
 1. Raccoons are called Washbär (washing bear) in Germany because they wash things a lot.
 1. [(Most) Moths make cocoons.][wikipedia 105] Butterflies harden and make chrysalides instead.